ukhsa-collaboration/standards-template/README.md

 ### Publishing your documentation

-To publish your documentation it will need to be added to the [standards-org][7] repository.
+Ultimately, your documentation will be published to [the UKHSA engineering standards site][1].
-This is the main repository from which the standards website is published.
-To add the configuration necessary to publish your documentation through the site, you can either:
+Once configured correctly, this publishing is managed automatically through a GitHub action and the [standards-org][7] repository.

+To set up automatically publishing:

-- Contact a member of the [Org Standards Admins][8] team, and they will add your repository to the repo
+1. Contact a member of the [Org Standards Admins][8] team, and they will add your repository to the repo.

+   *OR*

-- Create a pull request on the repo yourself, and then a member of the [Org Standards Admins][8] team will review and merge
+   Create a pull request on the repo yourself, and then a member of the [Org Standards Admins][8] team will review and merge.
+1. Get your repository configured for access to the following org-level secrets so that they can be used in the publishing workflow:
+   - `UKHSA_STANDARDS_PUBLISH_DISPATCH_APP_CLIENT_ID`
+   - `UKHSA_STANDARDS_PUBLISH_DISPATCH_APP_PRIVATE_KEY`
+   - `UKHSA_STANDARDS_PUBLISH_DISPATCH_SHARED_HMAC_KEY`

+After these two things are configured, you can publish by merging changes to the `main` branch in your docs repository.
+Upon new commits being added to `main`, the [publishing workflow][9] will run, triggering the publishing workflow on the standards-org repository to build and publish the changes.
+At present, this standards-org publishing workflow requires manual sign off before it will complete.
+This is to ensure changes made while this new process is bedded in are correct and valid, but we may remove it in the future to allow teams to publish automatically without any manual intervention.

 ## Local Publishing